exercism/v3/languages/elixir/exercises/concept/try-rescue-else-after/.docs/instructions.md

 Now that you've opened the file, attempt to write to it using `IO.write/2`.

-This write attempt may raise an error, rescue from the error returning an error-tuple:
+Extend the `write/3` function to perform this action.
+The write action attempt may raise an error, rescue from the error returning an error-tuple:

 ```elixir
 RPNCalculator.Output.write(resource, "bad_file", "1 4 +")